dodona-edu/dodona/README.md

 * For the system tests, run `bundle exec rails test:system`
 * For the ruby tests, run `bundle exec rails test`

+There is also a type check for code written in TypeScript.
+This can be executed with `yarn typeCheck`.

 **Tips**
 * Use the `PARALLEL_WORKERS` ENV var to specify the number of threads to use.
 * Use `TestProf` to profile the ruby tests